-- 2. Baptised Catholic children, with a Certificate of Catholic Practice (a certificate of baptism or a Certificate of Reception into full communion with the Catholic Church must be provided) who will have a sibling in the school on 1st September 2024. (see note 3, 4 and 9) - 3.
-Baptised Catholic children with a Certificate of Catholic Practice (a certificate of baptism or a Certificate of Reception into full communion with the Catholic Church must be provided) who are resident in the Parish of Our Lady of Lourdes in Acton and St Aidan's in East Acton (please see parish boundary maps) as follows (see note 3, 4 and 10): - (a) 62% of these places to those who live in the Parish of Our Lady of Lourdes. - (b) 38% of these places to those who live in the Parish of St Aidan's. - 4.
+- outside of England and ceased to be in state care as a result of being adopted. (see notes 2 & 3) - 2.
+Baptised Catholic children with a Certificate of Catholic Practice (a certificate of baptism or a Certificate of Reception into full communion with the Catholic Church must be provided) who will have a sibling in the school on 1st September 2025. (see note 3, 4 and 9) - 3.
+Baptised Catholic children with a Certificate of Catholic Practice (a certificate of baptism or a Certificate of Reception into full communion with the Catholic Church must be provided) who are the child of a member of staff permanently employed by the school for two years prior to application (application being the deadline for submission of applications). - 4.
+Baptised Catholic children with a Certificate of Catholic Practice (a certificate of baptism or a Certificate of Reception into full communion with the Catholic Church must be provided) who are resident in the Parish of Our Lady of Lourdes in Acton and St Aidan's in East Acton (please see parish boundary maps) as follows (see note 3, 4 and 10): - (a) 62% of these places to those who live in the Parish of Our Lady of Lourdes. - (b) 38% of these places to those who live in the Parish of St Aidan's. - 5.
 Other baptised Catholics (a certificate of baptism or a Certificate of Reception into full communion with the Catholic Church must be provided): - a.
-Other Baptised Catholic siblings without Certificate of Catholic Practice (CCP) - b.
+Other Baptised Catholic who will have a sibling in school on 1st September 2025, without Certificate of Catholic Practice (CCP) - b.
 Other Baptised Catholic resident in the parishes of Our Lady of Lourdes & St Aidan's without CCP - c.
 Other Baptised Catholic resident outside of the parishes of Our Lady of Lourdes & St Aidan's with CCP - d.
-Other Baptised Catholic resident outside of the parishes of Our Lady of Lourdes & St Aidan's without CCP - 5.
+Other Baptised Catholic resident outside of the parishes of Our Lady of Lourdes & St Aidan's without CCP - 6.
 Other 'looked after' children and previously 'looked after' children who have been adopted or made subject to child arrangements orders or special guardianship orders.
-Including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 2). - 6.
-Catechumens and members of an Eastern Christian Church. (see notes 5&6) - 7.
-Christians of other denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion. (see note 7) - 8.
-Children of other faiths whose application is supported by a letter from their religious leader. (see note 8) - 9.
-Any other children.
+Including children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (see note 2). - 7.
+Catechumens and members of an Eastern Christian Church. (see notes 5&6) - 8.
+Christians of other denominations whose application is supported either by a certificate of baptism or by a letter from their Minister of Religion. (see note 7) - 9.
+Children of other faiths whose application is supported by a letter from their religious leader. (see note 8)